socpriya/Socrates-blog/references.md

 ---

 ![screenshot]({{site.baseurl}}/assets/img/underscore.png)
-Data Scientists often socialize with fellow Data Scientists, collaorate, share ideas, and help each other to arrive at better solutions.
+Data Scientists often socialize with fellow Data Scientists, collaborate, exchange ideas, and help each other to arrive at better solutions.
 {: .text-justify}

 This synergy helps them keep abreast of what is happening in Data Science World!